emirik0l/Golemancy/README.md

 * Entropic Soul - comes from Creepers and Silverfish.
 They will break their linked block whenever it fills.
 * Hungry Soul - comes from Hoglins.
 They'll pick up items and eat them, destroying them.
 They can eat any item.
 * Intrepid Soul - comes from Shulkers.
 They are ranged golems that throw clay balls at enemies.
 * Parched Soul - comes from Blazes.
-They'll seek out water blocks and "drink" them.
+They can fill buckets from fluid blocks and store them in their linked inventory.
+They can also get empty buckets from their linked inventory.
 * Restless Soul - comes from Skeletons and Zombies.
 They wander around randomly, but don't do much else.
 * Tactile Soul - comes from Phantoms.
 They'll right-click their linked block every few seconds, like a player.
 * Valiant Soul - comes from Ravagers and Guardians.
 You can equip them with tools by right-clicking, and they'll fight off enemies.